Here Are 2018's Best First Credit Cards

-So the moral of the story is that you should neither drag your heels when it comes to applying for your first credit card, nor think that your job is over once you’ve opened it.
-With that in mind, one of the best ways to learn about credit is to simply watch how your credit score changes over time in accordance with your spending and payment habits.
+So don't drag your heels when it comes to applying for your first credit card, or think your job is over once you’ve opened it.
+One of the best ways to learn about credit is to simply watch how your credit score changes over time in accordance with your spending and payment habits.
 And WalletHub is the best place to do so, as it is the only site that offers free credit scores and full credit reports that are updated on a daily basis.
 Your free WalletHub account will also provide personalized grades for each component of your credit score and customized recommendations for credit-card upgrades when the time comes.